 "You look lovely."
 He took a step toward her, then another.
 A third got him to her side.
-He took her wineglass, put it with his own on the bedside table.
+He took her wineglass and put it with his own on the bedside table.

 "You look nice, too."
 She ran her hand down the arm of his shirt.
 "Got all gussied up for me?"

 "It's possible."
 He put his hand over hers, pressing hers into his arm.
 "I've missed you."
 He moved slowly, as if he was afraid he'd scare her.
-Pulling her close, smiling as her arms twined around his neck.
+Pulling her close, he smiled as her arms twined around his neck.
 "What now, Peanut?"